development0264/test-task-treegrid/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+##Column Headers Working
+  1. Right click on column header
+  2. choose any option
+  3. select funtionality
+  4. click again on column header to see changes

 ## Issues
   1.Freeze On/Off: column freeze is not yet supported in syncfusion angular.